flow123d/flow123d/doc/design/field_evaluate.md

     - *coupling integral* - decomposed to: bulk element of dimension D + faces of elements of dimension D+1 The integration over elementary domain is done in terms of numerical quadrature, i.e. weighted average of the values in quadrature points.
 Single logical quadrature point may be distributed to more then one bulk element.

-- All necessary quadrature points must be distributed to the reference elements durign setup of the assmebly.
+- All necessary quadrature points must be distributed to the reference elements during setup of the assmebly.
-  FieldFE is then able to create and precompute one FEValue object for all these local points.
+  FieldFE is then able to create and precompute the FEValue object for all these local points.
   The values on the reference element are computed once.
-Mapping (of vectors and tensors) to the actual element can be done only for a subset of points (e.g. when evaluating a dimension coupling one needs values on single side of the element of higher dimension and values in corresponding bulk points of the lower dim element).
+Mapping (of vectors and tensors) to the actual element can be done only for the active points on current patch of elements.
 - For the efficient evaluation of the FieldFormula fields we need to evaluate about 128 points at once.
-  To this end we  need to evaluate on the patch of the elements at once.
   Efficient parsing and formula evaluation library is necessary.
 ExprTK is fast but lacks several important features:
   - SIMD evaluation
   - support of sparse evaluation on the vector data (includes size change)
   - matrix multiplication (matrix-matrix, matrix-vector, vector-vector = dot product)